python-microservices/pyms/docs/services.md

 The parameters you can add to your config are:

 * **data:** wrap the response in a data field of an envelope object, and add other meta data to that wrapper.
 The default value is None
-* **retries:** If the response is not correct, send again the request.
+* **retries:** If the response is not correct, this specifies the amount of times it performs the request again.
 The default number of retries is 3.
-* **status_retries:** List of response status code that consider "not correct".
+* **status_retries:** List of response status codes that are considered "not correct".
 The default values are [500, 502, 504]
-* **propagate_headers:** Propagate the headers of the actual execution to the request.
+* **propagate_headers:** Propagate the headers of the current execution to the request.
 The default values is False

 ### Example